 - 5. In the Mapping section, type the drawing name or Symbol frames in the field to the right of the phoneme it represents.
-If your drawings are already named with the phoneme letters, you can skip this step. - 6.
-Click OK. - 7.
-In the Playback toolbar, enable the The Playback toolbar, enable the The Playback toolback tool - Press the ► Play button in the Playback toolbar to see and hear the results in the Camera view If you need to make adjustments to the automatically-generated lip-sync, see Animating Lip-Sync Manually on page 124.
+If your drawings are already named with the phoneme letters, you can skip this step.

+- 6. Click OK.

+- 7. In the Playback toolbar, enable the

+Enable Sound option. - Press the ► Play button in the Playback toolbar to see and hear the results in the Camera view If you need to make adjustments to the automatically-generated lip-sync, see Animating Lip-Sync Manually on page 130.